spatial-computing/Mint-Map-Automated-Script/README.md

 ## TODO List:

-- Increment
-	- Postgresql
 - Timeseries Play
 	- frame request
-	- play button
+	- play/pause button
+	- slide bar redesign
 - Postgres
+	- No show all
 	- Add one flag if it changed
 		- `0` not changed
 		- `1` changing